Pompeo says Israel, Palestinian peace still a US priority

 “This is the main cause of instability in the region and its resolution is the key to achieving the peace and stability we want,” he said.
 “Yes, the two-state solution is being challenged.
 Yes, there are many obstacles.
 But what is the alternative?
 We cannot give up in our efforts and there is no viable alternative.”

-Pompeo’s comments came at the end of a two-day visit to Israel and Jordan during which he did not meet any Palestinian representatives.
+Pompeo’s comments came at the end of a two-day visit to Israel and Jordan during which he did not meet Palestinian representatives.

 The Palestinians have essentially boycotted contacts with the U.S. since Trump announced in December that the United States was recognizing Jerusalem as Israel’s capital.
-The Palestinians claim parts of Jerusalem for the capital of a future state.
+The Palestinians claim east Jerusalem — captured by Israel in 1967 and then annexed — as the capital of a future state.

 Pompeo’s visit is also taking place just two weeks before the planned May 14 opening of the new U.S. Embassy in Jerusalem and expected massive Palestinian protests the following day.